TwoTimesR/Applied-data-science/README.md

 [Salary_cleaning.ipynb](Personal-project/Salary_cleaning.ipynb), cells: 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40.<br/>

 ## 2.3 Data Preparation
 Activities performed in [2.2 Data Cleansing](#22-data-cleansing) regarding transformations, outlier removal and filling missing values could technically belong to this chapter as well.
-However, due to cleansing and preparation being very close in nature, this chapter will mainly focus on preparation of simulated and generated data, which doesnt really belong to 'data cleansing' but still played a large role in projects.<br/>
+However, due to cleansing and preparation being very close in nature, this chapter will mainly focus on preparation of simulated and generated data, which doesn't really belong to 'data cleansing' but still played a large role in projects.<br/>

 In the container project all tasks concerning programming were entrusted to me.
 During the project reinforcement learning was heavily used and such the 'data' was an environment for the model to exist in and interact with.
 The first task I worked on was programming the necessary class components for the environment: a block on the container yard, a location within a block, a container, a vessel holding the container and a dock for the vessels.
 These classes were created each with their needed attributes and functions in order to work properly in the environment.
 The next task I took on was the custom made environment.
 The class components got implemented in the environment.
 Another important part was designing and programming the reward function of the environment.
 The model is very dependant on how this function operates and will ultimately decide its performance in later stages.
 Once the environment was done a model could be used to train with it.<br/>
 [Container_Environment.ipynb](Container-project/Code/Container_Environment.ipynb), cells: 2, 3, 4, 5, 7.<br/>